How to avoid paying taxes?

 Mitt Romneys Tax Return and 3 Offshore Myths

-Even a casual look at Mr. Romney’s tax return, you can see he is internationally diversified in his assets with many foreign companies, trusts and foundations spanning jurisdictions from the Cayman Islands to lichtenstein
+Even through a casual look at Mr. Romney’s tax return, you can see he is internationally diversified in his assets with many foreign companies, trusts and foundations spanning jurisdictions from the Cayman Islands to Liechtenstein.

 Mr. Romney gets amazing benefits from his international flags

 If Mitt gets sued, those assets are safe.
 Trusts are very hard to pierce, and are safer than any other legal entity.

 - Tax Savings